 Hi, I am David Mash, and welcome to my site!
 I am a musician, educator, and futurist, and maintain several sites for my various activities and artist brands.
-Mashine Music is the main site I use to promote my commercially released music that combines machines and humans to create my unique musical identity.
+Mashine Music is the site I use to promote my commercially released electronic jazz fusion music that combines machines and humans to create my unique musical identity.
 I started experimenting on this concept in 1977 when I started playing synthesizers in my band Ictus.

 After leaving Ictus in 1982, I began using the play on my name “Mash” plus the “ine” suffix as Mashine Music in 1983 for my publishing and musical identity.

 I use the artist brand “Stefan” for my more meditative and electronic musical work.
 Check out my blog post announcing the launch of his first album “Meditations.”

 I partner with Peter Bell in Bar of 2 Productions, in which we focus on producing my music, Peter’s music, and for producing other artists whose music we love.